illustration« Previous Entries

 Treasures 03: Time, 9 x 12 inches graphite on paper

-I’ve discovered a strange and wonderful new fruit here: Pitaya, commonly called Dragonfruit, is cultivated in Vietnam, but apparently is native to Mexico and South America.
+I’ve discovered a strange and wonderful new fruit here in Singapore: Pitaya, commonly called Dragon fruit, is cultivated in Vietnam, but apparently is native to Mexico and South America.
 Possibly then, it’s imported to the U.S. and hopefully is sold in Texas.
 I’ve seen it in the markets here but thought it was some sort of artichoke.
 Rarely do you find a fruit that is so large and fleshy where you don’t have to deal with removal of seeds or pits or cores to get to the yummy part.
 This one’s all yum, about 6″ long, and tastes much like a kiwi, but more sweet than tangy.